daktari44/getdata-007/README.md

 Using the sub() and gsub() functions, the variable names are edited by:
 * Removing the () and - symbols
 * Expanding all of the abbreviations
-* Replacing the t and f with Time and Frequency, respectively
+* Replacing the t and f with time and frequency, respectively
 * correcting any additional spelling errors
 All the remaining intermediate datasets and objects are removed and only the final merged dataset left in memory.

 ##### 6. Save the tidy data set
 The final line of the run_analysis.R script uses the write.table() function to save the final dataset into the working directory.
+This final dataset consists of 180 observations of 68 variables.

 ### Discussion
 As part of this data cleaning process, several decisions were made determining what was used and what was left out in the analysis.
 Included in these decisions are the following: